JohnAlbin/zen-style-guide/css/README.txt

 In these stylesheets, we have included all of the classes and IDs from this theme's tpl.php files.
-We have also included many of the useful Drupal core styles to make it easier for theme developers to see them.
+We have also included many of the useful Drupal core selectors to make it easier for theme developers to discover them.

 STYLES FOR INTERNET EXPLORER